 Over these years Fair Trade LA has successfully established two Fair Trade cities, Pasadena and Claremont, and three more are in the works.
 One of those three is Los Angeles.
-We have taken the ambitious leap to make LA the largest Fair Trade city in the U.S. We have two Fair Trade colleges/universities, Pomona and Loyola Marymount, and four are in progress.
+We have taken the ambitious leap to make LA the largest Fair Trade city in the U.S. We have four Fair Trade colleges/universities, Pomona, Loyola Marymount, UCLA and California Lutheran and four are in progress.
 There are five Fair Trade congregations with more on the way, and we are working to identify Fair Trade high schools and elementary schools.
 We remain committed to insuring that the Fair Trade movement spreads as deeply and as widely as possible, joining with the efforts of those involved throughout the United States and internationally.

 Find out what FTLA is all about by joining us at one of our meetings!
 More information on meeting location, time and dates can be found in the FTLA Contact section of the website.

 We welcome new participants to help expand the fair trade movement.
 All you have to do is express your interest!
 Simply sign up by email on the Email Subscription section on the right side of the page.
 You’ll then receive information about Fair Trade actions and events in the Los Angeles area!
 Also please let us know if you have any questions.

 We hope to hear from you soon.